Cordova High School

 Course Title: Spanish 1

-Teacher name: Ryan, Barrantes
+Teacher name: Mary Ryan, Katie Barrantes

 Spanish 1 is an introductory course to the Spanish language and culture of today.
 Emphasis is on development of the four major language skills: listening, speaking, reading, and writing.
 In addition to these skills, students will explore the many facets of Spanish culture and heritage through the use of a text, video, audio, and workbook program.